Almost 19,000 kilometres from Auckland city lies a tranquil, tiny village called Avène.

 How the thermal spring water from Avène was discovered

 The legendary Avène Thermal Spring water was discovered quite by chance.
-The story goes, back in 1736, the Marquis of Rocozels who lived close by a natural spring had a prized horse who contracted a skin disease.
-Concerned it would infect his other livestock, he turned the horse lose to live in the valley by the spring.
-A few months of drinking and rolling in the waters of that spring, the locals noticed the horse had recovered.
-Word quickly got around that this water had healing powers, and the interest in the springs health benefits grew, by 1743 the Marquis opened public baths to treat people with dermatitis and other skin complaints.
-The first global attention came when in 1871, the spring water was bottled and exported to America, where it was used to treat the victims of the Great Chicago Fire.
-Fast forward a century to 1975, and a local French pharmacist, Pierre Fabre purchased the spring and the land around it, building a state of the art Hydrotherapy Center, dedicated to healing the sick.
-Fabre, was inspired by the spring, and to further understand it's secrets, he opened a Water Research Center in 2007, which is still operating today.
+The story goes that, in 1736, the Marquis of Rocozels, who lived near a natural spring, had a prized horse that contracted a skin disease.
+Concerned it would infect his other livestock, he turned the horse loose to live in the valley by the spring.
+After a few months of drinking and rolling in the waters of that spring, the locals noticed the horse had recovered.
+Word quickly spread that the water had healing powers, and interest in the spring's health benefits grew; by 1743, the Marquis opened public baths to treat people with dermatitis and other skin complaints.
+The first global attention came when, in 1871, the spring water was bottled and exported to America, where it was used to treat the victims of the Great Chicago Fire.
+Fast forward a century to 1975, and a local French pharmacist, Pierre Fabre, purchased the spring and the land around it, building a state-of-the-art Hydrotherapy Center, dedicated to healing the sick.
+Inspired by the spring, Fabre opened a Water Research Center in 2007 to better understand its secrets, and it still operates today.

 The village of Avène in France and Avène’s Hydrotherapy Center Images BeautyEQ